-I am a bioinformatics researcher in the core bioinformatics facility of the Quadram Institute and a member of the “Gut Microbes and Health” Institute Strategic Programme (GMH).
+I am a postdoctoral researcher in the Hildebrand Lab at the Quadram Institute and a member of the “Gut Microbes and Health” Institute Strategic Programme (GMH).
 I have a strong interest in metagenomics and other cultivation-independent techniques to study the microbiome in order to extend and complement cultivation-based approaches.
-In the GMH I am supporting two large studies aimed at understanding the role of microbiomes in the aging gut as well as during pregnancy and early life in infants.
+Currently, I am investigating strain-level variation and microbial pangenome diversity in human gut microbiomes.

 I did my PhD at the Max Planck Institute for Marine Microbiology in Bremen, Germany, focusing on microdiversity of microbial symbionts in animal-microbe symbioses by using metagenomics and bioinformatic approaches.

 I am fascinated my host-microbe interactions and how this links to strain-diversity – from highly specific one-to-one symbioses to complex microbiomes such as those in the human gut.